📼 Tony Scott's Vehicular Cinema

 🥊 The reality: It's the heavy-hitters in his vehicle filmography that really showcase Scott's massive skills working with various modes of transportation.

 Top Gun laid the groundwork.
-He saw up-close what it takes to include high-impact vehicles in a film: contacts, oversight, filming technique, money.
+He saw up-close what it takes to include high-impact vehicles in a film: contacts, oversight, technique, money.

 It also showed the payoffs: production value, big moments, high stakes, & action that fills the screen.